Quasiprobabilities in quantum thermodynamics and many-body systems: Quasiprobabilities

-We recall that the weak values are obtained via a \emph{weak measurement} that is performed on both a properly chosen pre-selected quantum state and a post-selected one.
+We recall that the weak values can be obtained via a \emph{weak measurement} that is performed on both a properly chosen preselected quantum state and a post-selected one.
 Weak values are called \emph{anomalous} when $\langle\mathcal{O}_1(t_1)\rangle_{\rm WV}$ lies outside the spectrum of $\mathcal{O}_1(t_1)$ (see Refs.~\cite{Johansen04,PuseyPRL2014,KunjwalPRA2019,AbbottQuantum2019}).
-In order to guarantee such anomaly, it is required that the (possibly mixed) pre- and postselection states have quantum coherence with respect to the eigenbasis of $\mathcal{O}_1(t_1)$~\cite{WagnerPRA2023}.
-Moreover, the generalization of weak values to mixed density operators instead of pure quantum states, can be a complex number, and this is evidently in a one-to-one correspondence with complex KDQs~\cite{hofmann2011role,DresselPRA2012,Johansen04,KunjwalPRA2019}. \paragraph{\bf Non-positivity functional.}We conclude this subsection by discussing the non-positivity of KDQ.
-For this purpose, we introduce the \emph{non-positivity functional}~\cite{AlonsoPRL2019,ArvidssonShukurJPA2021,hernandez2022experimental,LostaglioQuantum2023}
+In order to guarantee such anomaly, it is required that the (possibly mixed) pre and postselection states have quantum coherence with respect to the eigenbasis of $\mathcal{O}_1(t_1)$ and that the corresponding KDQ exhibits negativity~\cite{WagnerPRA2023}.
+Moreover, the generalization of weak values to mixed density operators (instead of pure quantum states), can be a complex number, and this is evidently in a one-to-one correspondence with complex KDQs~\cite{hofmann2011role,DresselPRA2012,Johansen04,KunjwalPRA2019}.
+Overall, the occurrence of an anomalous weak value is identified by the nonpositivity of a KDQ, implying quantum contextuality~\cite{PuseyPRL2014,KunjwalPRA2019}. \paragraph{\bf nonpositivity functional.}We conclude this subsection by introducing the \emph{nonpositivity functional}~\cite{AlonsoPRL2019,ArvidssonShukurJPA2021,hernandez2022experimental,LostaglioQuantum2023}

-that quantifies the `amount' of non-classicality in the statistics of the outcome pairs $(o_{s_1},o_{s_2})$.
-It is worth noting that both the real and imaginary parts of the KDQ contribute to the non-classicality, whereby if present one has that
+that quantifies the `amount' of nonclassicality in the statistics of the outcome pairs $(o_{s_1},o_{s_2})$.
+It is worth noting that both the real and imaginary parts of the KDQ contribute to the nonclassicality, whereby if present one has that